xaralis/django-static-sitemaps/README.rst

     Boolean determining whether to ping google after sitemaps have been updated.
 Defaults to ``True``.

 ``STATICSITEMAPS_REFRESH_AFTER``
-    How often should the celery task be run.
-Defaults to 60.

-``STATICSITEMAPS_REFRESH_AFTER``
-    How often should the celery task be run.
-Defaults to 3600.
+    How often (in minutes) should the celery task be run.
+Defaults to 60 minutes.

 Using a custom template